header_slot_prep

 Common Slot Questions

-We’ve watched 100s of videos about slot machines.
+We’ve watched (and made) 100s of videos about slot machines.
 These questions pop up the most.

 Nope.

-There are three things you are always in control of when playing a slot: 1) where you gamble, 2) how much you bet, and 3) how long you play.
+There are three things you are in control of when playing a slot: 1) where you gamble, 2) how much you bet, and 3) how long you play.
 We came up with the M.A.D.
-Method™ because it’s based on how we gamble (and win).
+Method™ because it’s based on how we gamble.

 There’s (sort of) an exception.
 Some slots have a “Win Before” jackpot, which must be paid before reaching a specified amount.
 We avoid these slots, since we’ve watched too many people burn through hundreds chasing the jackpot

 ANECDOTE: Progressive jackpots must be paid out.
-When the Mirage casino in Vegas closed in 2024, they gave away tens of thousands of dollars from their progressive slots.
-That means that NO ONE EVER WON THEM.
-We were there.
-It wasn’t pretty.
+When the Mirage casino in Vegas closed in 2024, they gave away tens of thousands of dollars from their progressive slots which means that NO ONE EVER WON THEM.

 Yes, on some slots.